The Team

 Matthew Syvenky

 Matthew is studying towards an Honours Bachelor of Environment, with a major in Resource and Environmental Management, a minor in physical geography, and a certificate in Geographic Information Systems (GIS).
 Matthew is passionate about how invasive species influence post-fire ecosystem succession and fuel loading.
 Outside of the lab, Matthew enjoys scuba diving, backpacking, and camping.
-He is involved in many community and was recently announced a Faculty of Environment Changemaker!
+He is involved in many community initiatives and won the 2025 Faculty of Environment Changemaker Dean’s Choice Award.

 Elizabeth Arango Ruda